BNU-Wang-MSN-Lab/FAVEE-HPP/Study3/README.md

 # DataCleanPCA

 - each_region
 Dimensional model via PCA in each region.
-- MeaningOf33D_AveragedWorldModelPCA.ipynb
+- Averaged_world_model.ipynb
-Each dimension's meaning in each region, calculated by spearman's correlation between the PCA scores in each region and the averaged scores across the 19 regions.
+the averaged model scores across the 19 regions

+- Meaning Of 33D.ipynb
+We implemented PCA on each region separately and examined how principal components in each region corresponded with the world’s FAVEE model using a leave-one-region-out cross-validation scheme.

 - Demographics
     - Demographic_RDM.ipynb